uuidjs/uuid/README.md

 ### In node.js

 node-uuid is designed to be fast.
 That said, the target platform is node.js, where it is screaming fast.
-Here's what I get on my 2.66GHz Macbook Pro for the test/benchmark.js script:
+Here's what I get on an Intel Core i7 950 @ 3.07GHz for the test/benchmark.js script:

     # v4
     nodeuuid(): 1577287 uuids/second